snowch/movie-recommender-demo/MANUAL_INSTALLATION.md

 #### Configure BigInsights (optional)

  - Create a BigInsights Basic service in Bluemix.
+Ensure you select Hive and Spark as optional components.
  - Create the file hdp_app/etc/vcap.json with your Message Hub details (see [hdp_app/etc/vcap.json_template](./hdp_app/etc/vcap.json_template) for an example)
  - Create the file hdp_app/etc/bi_connection.properties with your BigInsight details (see [hdp_app/etc/bi_connection.properties_template](./hdp_app/etc/bi_connection.properties_template) for an example)
  - Follow the steps in the [README](./hdp_app/README.md) to build and deploy the spark code